crs4/rocrate-validator/docs/3_how_it_works.rst

 .. note::
     The profile version is included in its identifier, allowing the validator to accurately distinguish profiles and their versions.
-For instance, the identifier for the ro-crate profile version 1.0 is `ro-crate-1.0`, while the profile name without a version is simply `ro-crate`.
+For instance, the identifier for the `ro-crate` profile version **1.0** is `ro-crate-1.0`, while the profile name without a version is simply `ro-crate`.

-By following this process, the `ro-crate-validator` ensures that the RO-Crate metadata is validated against the most suitable profile, providing flexibility in handling different versions and profiles.
+By following this process, the `rocrate-validator` ensures that the RO-Crate metadata is validated against the most suitable profile, providing flexibility in handling different versions and profiles.